Cutting Mens Underwear Patterns.

-They can be in a stretch fabric or a rigid one.
 Modern briefs generally have a contour pouch with or without a centre front seam.
 Or they may have a traditional crossover fly.

 There are a few recognised brands such as Calvin Klein, Jockey and Sloggi that have a large part of the market, and there have been a number of established designer brands jumping onto the band wagon.

 Start-up Underwear Brands

 There is a lot of room for small startup brands to establish their own line.
 It is often in these niche markets, rather than in general fashion where the greatest potential for success lies within the clothing industry.

 There is far less competition and the amount of money required to bring to market a mens Boxer brief is considerably less than for a shirt or a jacket for example.
 As long as you can find a factory to produce small orders.

 Because the garments are relatively compact they are cheap to make , store and transport.
 The potential for problems are also lower than for general fashion.

 Most large underwear factories will only produce underwear, in contrast to most normal garment factories that will produce a wide range of types of garments.

 It is not advisable to have a normal clothing factory make mens underwear as special machinery is required, notably flatstitch and coverstitch machinery.

 Flatstitch is essential for many types of underwear and sportswear construction.
 It is a seam that joins two pieces of fabric together by butting the two edges together and oversewing with a zig-zag stitch.